 Both student and teacher models are standard

-FARMReaders so you can load them like you are used to:
+FARMReaders so you can load them as you are used to:

 student = FARMReader(...)teacher = FARMReader(...)

-Please make sure that the student and teacher models use the same tokenizer.
-Otherwise, model distillation will fail.
+Ensure that the student and teacher models use the same tokenizer.
+Otherwise, model distillation fails.

-In case you want to use intermediate layer distillation in haystack, you just need to call the
+To use intermediate layer distillation in haystack, call the

-distil_intermediate_layers_from method on the student and pass the teacher model.
+distil_intermediate_layers_from method on the student passing the teacher model:

 student.distil_intermediate_layers_from(teacher, data_dir=data_dir, train_filename=train_filename)